EPIC-model/parcel-clustering-data/README.md

 | BIN_DIR     | bin directory of the executable           |

 The file `<machine.sh>` must contain the variable `ntasks_per_node` and two arrays `bins` and `compilers` that specify the location of the executables and the name of the compiler suite, respectively.
-As an example consult [archer2.sh](scripts/archer2.sh).
-Once these files are specified the verification benchmark can be started within the directory [scripts/benchmark_verify](scripts/benchmark_verify) using the following command
+As an example consult [archer2.sh](template/archer2.sh).
+Once these files are specified the verification benchmark can be started within the root directory using the following command
 ```bash
 bash run_verify.sh -m [machine] -s [seed] -n [number of samples] -c [communication layer]
 ```